 How much water should a breastfeeding mom drink?

-ou are breastfeeding your baby, you may be really surprised to learn that you don’t actually have to drink extra water, or any other fluid for that matter, in order to make an adequate amount of milk for your baby.
+However, it isn’t necessary to drink extra water, milk, or any other fluid to make an adequate amount of milk for your baby.

 Review dates, references & further resources